Colony (biology): Modular organisms

 Modular organisms are those in which a genet (or genetic individual formed from a sexually-produced zygote) asexually reproduces to form genetically identical clones called ramets.

 A clonal colony is when the ramets of a genet live in close proximity or are physically connected.
 Ramets may have all of the functions needed to survive on their own or be interdependent on other ramets.
 For example, some sea anemones go through the process of pedal laceration in which a genetically identical individual is asexually produced from tissue broken off from the anemone's pedal disc.
-In plants, clonal colonies are created through the propagation of genetically identical trees by stolons or rhizomes.
+In plants, clonal colonies are created through the propagation of genetically identical individuals by stolons or rhizomes.

 Colonial organisms are clonal colonies composed of many physically connected, interdependent individuals.
 The subunits of colonial organisms can be unicellular, as in the alga Volvox (a coenobium), or multicellular, as in the phylum Bryozoa.
 Colonial organisms may have been the first step toward multicellular organisms.
 Individuals within a multicellular colonial organism may be called ramets, modules, or zooids.
 Structural and functional variation (polymorphism), when present, designates ramet responsibilities such as feeding, reproduction, and defense.
 To that end, being physically connected allows the colonial organism to distribute nutrients and energy obtained by feeding zooids throughout the colony.
 The hydrozoan Portuguese man o' war is a classic example of a colonial organism, one of many in the taxonomic class.